huanghao/learning-python/chapter01/README.rst

 Which Python should I choose ?
 - version: 2 or 3
-- implementation: cpython, pypy, Jython, IronPython, stackless
+- `Alternate Implementations`_: cpython, pypy, Jython, IronPython, stackless

 Features
 --------